julien-boudry/Condorcet/README.md

     * **Schulze Ratio** Variant from Markus Schulze himself.

 ### Add your own method as module
-This class is designed to be easily extensible with new algorithms (they don't need share the same namespace).
+Condorcet is designed to be easily extensible with new algorithms (they don't need share the same namespace).
 A modular schematic is already used for all algorithms provided, so you can easily help, do not forget to make a pull request!
 [*More explanations in the documentation below*](https://github.com/julien-boudry/Condorcet/wiki/III-%23-B.-Extending-Condorcet-%23-1.-Add-your-own-ranking-algorithm)

 ---------------------------------------